-I’m kind of a late-starter as an artist; finally becoming a full time artist at age 40.
-Part of my method of self-re-training has been obsessive daily sketching – either from the model, from imagination, or by placing myself in exotic locales.
-After a few years of inveterate sketching I think it’s become a lifestyle.
+I’m kind of a late-starter as a sketcher; finally becoming a full time artist at age 40.
+Part of my method of self-re-training has been obsessive daily sketching – either from the figure model, from imagination, or by placing myself in exotic locales.
+After a few years of inveterate sketching it’s become a lifestyle.